cloudydeno/docker-registry-client/lib/README.md

 | cancelBlobUpload <br> `DELETE /v2/<name>/blobs/uploads/<uuid>`    | No   | Cancel outstanding upload processes, releasing associated resources.
 If this is not called, the unfinished uploads will eventually timeout. |
 | deleteBlob <br> `DELETE /v2/<name>/blobs/<digest>`          | No   | Delete the blob identified by `name` and `digest`.
 Warning: From the Docker spec I'm not sure that `deleteBlob` doesn't corrupt images if you delete a shared blob. |
 | listRepositories <br> `GET /v2/_catalog/`    | No   | List all repositories in this registry.
 [Spec.](https://docs.docker.com/registry/spec/api/#listing-repositories) |

-*: Endpoints with Javascript implementations that haven't been partially fully ported to Deno / Typescript yet.

 For more code examples, check out the other folders in this Github repo.